lunation/Awesomium-Killer-2.0/README.md

 CEF - Marshall A. Greenblatt, Google

 ## Installation

+**THIS IS STILL PRETTY UNSTABLE AND MAY CRASH FREQUENTLY!
+I REALLY APPRECIATE TESTERS, BUT THIS MAY NOT BE A GOOD THING TO USE IF YOU ENJOY BUILDING!**

 Download a build from the releases section, throw everything in the folder into `C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\bin\`

 You will need to re-install this after updates.